ietf-wg-alto/draft-ietf-alto-unified-props-new/concept.md

 Resource for the entity domain of type "pid" and this concept is explained in [](#defining-information-resource-and-media-type).

-### Defining Information Resource and its Media Type
+### Defining Information Resource and its Media Type {#defining-information-resource-and-media-type}

 For the reasons explained in the previous section, this document introduces the concept of defining information resource and media type.